tinymce/tinymce-docs/get-started/work-with-plugins.md

 ---
 layout: default
 title: 5.
 Work With Plugins
-description_short: Adding plugins.
+description_short: Learn about TinyMCE's plugin functionality and discover our Top 10 plugins.
 description: TinyMCE is an incredibly powerful, flexible and customizable rich text editor.
-In this section we will show you the power of plugins.
+In this section we will show you the power of plugins with several working examples.
 keywords: plugin, top 10
 ---